I6-6-6I/I6-6-6I/README.md

 </div><br>

-#### It's also worth to mention that I have some basic experience with these ones :point_down:
+#### It's also worth to mention that I have some basic experience with these :point_down:

 <div align="center">
 <img width="40" src = "https://github.com/I6-6-6I/I6-6-6I/blob/main/blender.png">